 The Washington D.C.
 Hall of Science

-According to the Gilbert News article, there was one part of the operation that was operated by an independent contractor and that was the service department.
+While the Gilbert News article describes the operation as much like the New York Hall of Science, it differed in one important way.
+It offered Gilbert products for sale, something the New York Hall of Science did not do.
+The article also noted that there was one part of the operation that was operated by an independent contractor and that was the service department.
 It was said to be privately owned and operated by a Dick North, who even handled overflow work from the Gilbert Factory.
 He was described as a "former co-worker."
 Mr. North's name will surface later at the opening of the Chicago Hall of Science in 1953.
 Richard North is credited, along with Frank Castiglione as one of the builders of the layout at the Chicago Hall of Science.
 It is unclear whether he handled those duties as an independent contractor or again became a Gilbert Co. employee.
 He is among those who appear in the opening day photo taken on the sidewalk outside the Chicago Hall.